qile2000/LAMDA-TALENT/readme.md

 - **[MLP_PLR](https://arxiv.org/abs/2203.05556)**: An improved multilayer perceptron (MLP), which utilizes periodic activations.
 - **[Excelformer](https://arxiv.org/abs/2301.02819)**: A deep learning model for tabular data prediction, featuring a semi-permeable attention module to address rotational invariance, tailored data augmentation, and an attentive feedforward network, making it a reliable solution across diverse datasets.
 - **[GRANDE](https://arxiv.org/abs/2309.17130)**: A tree-mimic method for learning hard, axis-aligned decision tree ensembles using end-to-end gradient descent.
+- **[AMFormer](https://arxiv.org/abs/2402.02334)**: A token-based method which improves the transformer architecture for tabular data by incorporating parallel addition and multiplication attention mechanisms, utilizing prompt tokens to constrain feature interactions.

 ## ☄️ How to Use TALENT